jmacul2/iqua-softener/README.md

 ## Contributing

-This library was enhanced by Jay McEntire (jay.mcentire@usu.edu) based on the original work by Artur Zabroński.
+This library was enhanced by Jay McEntire (jay.mcentire@gmail.com) based on the original work by Artur Zabroński.
 Contributions and improvements are welcome!